 - IATF 16949:2016 Quality management system requirements for automotive production and relevant service parts organizations

 - ISO 9004:2009 Quality Management Systems – Guidance for performance improvement

 - ISO/TC 176/SC 2/N544R3 Guidance on the Concept & Use of the Process Approach to quality management systems

 - ITIL, the IT Infrastructure Library from the UK Office of Government and Commerce.
 The best practice processes promoted in ITIL both support and are supported by the British Standards Institution’s Standard for IT Service Management (BS15000).

-« Let’s take SOX (Sarbanes-Oxley) as an example.
+Without traceability there can be no quality assurance.
+Let’s take SOX (Sarbanes-Oxley) as an example.
 SOX is a legal requirement for ST as for other large companies.
-First of all, SOX principles are enforced exclusively on those applications having a financial impact on our operations.
-In our case, thanks to Tuleap reports and cross-links, we can prove to auditors that we have effectively monitored and dealt with a requirement (i.e. an internal customer’s change request, a version change and so on).
+SOX principles are enforced exclusively on those applications having a financial impact on our operations.
+In our case, thanks to Tuleap end-to-end traceability (with backward and forward cross-links), we can prove to auditors that we have effectively monitored and dealt with all requirements.

 Tuleap ensures the management of quality assurance and requirement at the same time.
 So that it’s easier, in case of audits, to prove that what we deliver complies with what has formerly been requested.
 Everything is traceable and linked in Tuleap.
 This way, our teams can set the QA steps and then plan, implement and generate reports of validation campaigns, all under one roof. »